jfabello/simple-timer/README.md

 ### Version 3.0.0

-- Simple Timer is now an ES6 module.
+- `SimpleTimer` is now an ES6 module.
 This provides better support for tools like ESLint 9 and a cleaner code syntax.

 ### Version 2.0.1